Achuan-2/siyuan-plugin-doctree-focus/README.md

 ## Features

 - **Focus Mode**: Right-click on any document in the file tree to focus on it and its children, hiding all other documents
-- **Breadcrumb Navigation**: Display the document's location path for better orientation
-- **Quick Exit**: Easily exit focus mode with a single click on the toolbar button
-- **Visual Clarity**: Clean interface that helps you concentrate on the current document hierarchy
+- **Persistent Focus**: Focus state is saved between sessions, so your focus will be maintained after restarting SiYuan
+- **Easy Exit**: A convenient exit button is added to the document tree toolbar for quickly returning to the full tree view

 ![](https://fastly.jsdelivr.net/gh/Achuan-2/PicBed/assets/思源笔记文档树聚焦-2025-03-08.gif)

 ## Usage

 ### Focusing on a Document

 1. Right-click on any document in the file tree
-2. Select "Focus on this document" from the context menu
+2. Select "Focus" from the context menu
 3. The file tree will hide all documents except the selected one and its children

 ### Exiting Focus Mode

-Click the "Exit Focus" button in the document tree toolbar to return to the normal document tree view.
+Click the "Exit Focus" button (return arrow icon) in the document tree toolbar to return to the normal document tree view.

 ## Manual Installation